|

 MapQuest

-A popular online map site using interactive maps.
+The two most popular online map sites using interactive maps.
 Try typing in the name of a

-small town or village, and MapQuest can probably find it for you.
+small town or village, and these sites can probably find it for you.
 You can enlarge or

 reduce the level of detail from country level down to street level.